ShipBook/ShipBookSDK-iOS/README.md

 ## License

 ShipBookSDK is available under the MIT license.
-See the (LICENSE)[LICENSE.md] file for more info.
+See the [LICENSE](LICENSE) file for more info.